cabotapp/docker-cabot/README.md

 > `$ docker run -d --name cabot-beat --env-file production.env  --link cabot-postgres:postgres --link cabot-redis:redis cabotapp/cabot celery beat -A cabot`

+# Using kubernetes

+Kubernetes files are templated using [kubetpl](https://github.com/shyiko/kubetpl).

+To apply them, create a configuration file as above (e.g. conf/production.env) and run

+`kubetpl -c . -i .env kubernetes/* | kubectl apply -f -`

+This will create all the deployments and services you need including the database.
+It create's an ingress with SSL enabled using [https://github.com/jetstack/cert-manager](cert-manager) - you may wish to change the ingress or change the `web-service` to be a loadbalancer or node port

 # Using docker-compose

 You can set up a complete cabot stack easily using docker-compose.